Out of the Clouds: Reception

 The authors of the 2009 book The Cinema of Basil Dearden and Michael Relph conclude that the film's background and its setting are more interesting than its characters.

 Film historian Charles Barr describes the film as "an acquired value as a period piece" in his 1998 book Ealing Studios.

-The US edition of TV Guide writes that, "it has the feel of a soap opera crossed with a documentary," and Leonard Maltin's review is typical of modern critics' view of Out of the Clouds: "Work and play among commercial pilots; nothing special."
+The US edition of TV Guide writes that, "it has the feel of a soap opera crossed with a documentary."

+Leonard Maltin wrote: "Work and play among commercial pilots; nothing special."

 Home media

 In re-release, Out of the Clouds is the last disc in Ealing Classics 2009, Volume 1.

 A restored version, with eight minutes of footage reinserted, was shown on Talking Pictures TV from 2019.
 The restored scenes can be distinguished by their faded colour.